A student who has failed to maintain status may be reinstated to lawful F-1 status at the discretion of the USCIS under limited conditions.

 - Failure to apply in an immigration benefit in which ISSS would have authorized.

 - The student would experience extreme hardship if the application were not approved.

-- Letter written from the student addressed to USCIS stating the reason for violating F-1 status; the effect on the student of failure to receive reinstatement; a statement that he or she is currently pursuing or is intending to pursue a full course of study; and specifically request USCIS to reinstate him or her to F-1 status.
+- Letter written from the student addressed to USCIS (please type, save file, and bring with you to your appointment) stating: The reason for violating F-1 status; the effect on the student of failure to receive reinstatement; a statement that he or she is currently pursuing or is intending to pursue a full course of study; and specifically request USCIS to reinstate him or her to F-1 status.

-- Copies of passport (biographical and expiration pages)
+- Copy of passport (biographical and expiration pages)

 - Copy of Visa

 - Financial documents (less than 6 months old)